cclohisy/sqlzBurger/README.md

-# sqlzBurger
+# burger
-redo burger app using sequelize
+app that allows user to add and devour burgers